-I grew up surrounded by art and in the painting studios of my mother and grandfather.
-I started working in an art gallery, selling the artwork of others and doing framing design.
-But the desire to do more of my own painting and drawing continued to grow throughout the years.
+I grew up surrounded by art and in the studios of my mother and grandfather.
+My plan to follow in their footsteps as an artist took a detour and I began a decade long career working in art galleries, selling the artwork of others and doing framing design.
+But the desire to do more of my own painting and drawing continued to grow by occasionally working on small pastel pieces.

 Scottsdale Artists’ School